nodeschool/passau/README.md

-# passau
+# nodeschool passau website

-repo for organizing the passau nodeschools
+This is the gh-pages branch containing the nodeschool passau website hosted under https://nodeschool.io/passau.